simeonpalla/ai-safer-roads/WORKFLOW.md

 The scale factor is calibrated so that the maximum realistic excess (a residential road posted at 90 km/h) produces a score near 100, and a zero excess produces exactly 0.

-### Why This Sub-score Matters Most
+### Role in the Composite

-Sub-score 1 carries the highest weight (38%) because it is the most direct operationalisation of the challenge brief.
-ADB explicitly asked whether limits align with Safe System principles — that is exactly what this sub-score measures, anchored to WHO thresholds, with no assumptions about driver behaviour.
+Sub-score 1 carries 25% — the lowest of the three weights.
+This is not because Safe System alignment is unimportant, but because the SS reference limit is already embedded in Sub-score 2: if the posted limit is far above the SS threshold, drivers naturally exceed it and Sub-score 2 fires too.
+The two sub-scores together capture the full speed-risk picture; Sub-score 1 alone would double-count the alignment signal relative to behavioral credibility.

 ---

 ## 6. Sub-score 2 — Limit Credibility Gap

-**Weight in final SSS: 30%**
+**Weight in final SSS: 40%**

 ### What It Measures